tromer/signal_processing/README.rst

    * old old old
    * link to

+#. arrange the imports according to a certain order even within the package, for example:
+   import warnings
+   import numpy as np
+   from signal_processing import uerg from signal_processing import extension from signal_processing import Segment from signal_processing import continuous
+#. find how to let some functions share documentation of parameters with same behaviour. very important when I wrap functions. maybe links?
+#. improve use of exceptions. design the package exceptions, and use pint exceptions for units errors
+#. use sphinx to compile documentation.
 #. tag a commit as release 0.1
-#. find how to let some functions share documentation of parameters with same behaviour. very important when I wrap functions
-#. improve use of exceptions. design the package exceptions, and use pint exceptions for units errors

 Design principles
 ---------------------